 Self-help books can help you cope with the pressures of life, feel better about yourself and boost your confidence.

 A national survey found that 81% of people use self-help books reported that the books made them feel more confident in managing their symptoms.

 Books for young people

-Reading Well Shelf-help is a collection of books aimed at young people which can help with concerns such as anxiety and stress or more specific concerns or difficult experiences such as eating disorders, obsessive-compulsive disorder and depression.
+Reading Well for Teens is a collection of books aimed at young people which can help with concerns such as anxiety and stress or more specific concerns or difficult experiences such as eating disorders, grief, and depression.
 The books are also likely to be useful for parents, carers and anyone working with young people.

 Books for children

 MiniSorted! books help children to understand and talk about a range of common issues (such as feeling sad or worried, bullying and self-esteem).
 Intended for parents, carers and anyone working with young children to share.